krystalcode/go-mantis-shrimp/README.md

 ### Watch Types
 * Health Check Watch: checks the status of an external service and triggers one or more actions depending on whether the service is accessible and depending on the response's HTTP status code is a desired one.
+* ElasticSearch Query: executes a query to an ElasticSearch database and triggers one or more actions depending on whether the results meet the specified criteria. (coming soon)

 ### Action Types
 * Action Chat Message: sends a message to a chat application e.g. Rocket Chat, Slack, HipChat etc.